Irish neutrality: Irish Free State

+The Irish Free State established in 1922 by the Anglo-Irish Treaty was a Dominion of the British Commonwealth, with the UK retaining responsibility for Ireland's marine defence as well as three naval bases, the "Treaty Ports".
 Article 49 of the 1922 Constitution of the Irish Free State stated, "Save in the case of actual invasion, the Irish Free State ... shall not be committed to active participation in any war without the assent of the Oireachtas [parliament]".
 In the Third Dáil debate on the draft constitution, the Provisional Government rejected a Labour Party amendment requiring assent of the electorate via referendum.
 Thomas Johnson argued "The war that is to be guarded against is a war overseas, is a war that this country may be drawn into by Parliament, by the will of Parliament perhaps, at the instigation of perhaps Canada, or perhaps Australia, or perhaps South Africa, or perhaps Great Britain, and the last is very much the more likely".

 In the Statute of Westminster 1931, the UK renounced the right to legislate for the Free State.
 The 1938 Anglo-Irish Trade Agreement saw the Treaty Ports handed over to the Free State.

 The Free State joined the International Committee for Non-Intervention in the Spanish Civil War.
 The Spanish Civil War (Non-Intervention) Act, 1937 made it an offence to travel from Ireland to Spain to fight for either side.
 This applied both to Irish citizens and nationals of other countries on the committee.
 Nevertheless, there was Irish involvement in the Spanish Civil War on both sides by private individuals and groups.
 Another statute related to the committee was the Merchant Shipping (Spanish Civil War) Act 1937, which restricted Irish shipping's access to Spain until 27 April 1939.